gillian850413/Insight_Stress_Analysis/README.md

 ```
 ["It's Friday, wish you have a nice weekend!", "Be Happy, keep smiling!"]
 ```

-If you would like to deploy the model to your own cloud service, please check BentoML's [Deploy Model Document](https://docs.bentoml.org/en/latest/deployment/index.html).
+Check "Analysis" section for API demo.
+If you would like to deploy the model to your own cloud service, please check BentoML's
+[Deploy Model Document](https://docs.bentoml.org/en/latest/deployment/index.html).

 ## Analysis
+In this project, I trained the dataset with three feature extraction models TF-IDF, Word2Vec with TF-IDF as weights and BERT.
+After extracting the features, I trained the features with traditional classification models such as logistic regression, SVM and random forest.
+Besides, BERT uses a fine tuning neural network to classify the text based on sentences.

-Overall model result
+### Overall model results
+- Recall is the most important metric because we want to identify the stress posts accurately.
+However, we also want to prevent misclassifying a lot of non-stress posts as stress post.
+- Although word2vec+tfidf with random forest has the highest recall, it also misclassified a lot of non-stress as stress (low precision).
+    - Some sentences may look non-stress, but they include words with high tfidf weights in stress posts (from train set), which may make them be classified as stress.

+- BERT is the most stable model in this case, with a balanced FP and FN.

 | Feature Extraction Model | Best Classification Model | Precision | Recall | F1-Score |
 | :-------------    | :-------------  | :-------- |:-------| :------- |